JavaScript Foundations: Your First Interactive Web Page - Web Development (Professional Practice)

 Chapter lessons

-This lesson introduces arrays, the fundamental data structure in JavaScript for storing ordered lists of items.
-You will learn how to create an array and access its individual elements.
+This lesson introduces the array, JavaScript's fundamental tool for storing ordered lists of data.
+You will learn how to create an array, add items to it, and access specific items using their index number.

 Chapter lessons